Skip to main content

 Integrated Terminal

-• Full color support
+• Full color and Unicode support

-• Copy/paste works seamlessly
+• Copy/paste works natively

-• Multiple sessions in tabs
+• Multiple terminal sessions in tabs

 Remote File Explorer

-Browse files on remote machines:
+Browse files on connected machines:

-1. Right-click machine → "Browse Files"
+1. Right-click a machine → "Browse Files"

-2. Navigate the remote filesystem
+2. Navigate the remote filesystem in VS Code's Explorer panel

 3. Open, edit, and save files directly